cathy-kim/RefineDet/README.md

 ```Shell
 python test/test_refinedet.py
 ```

-You can specify the parameters listed in the `eval_refinedet.py` file by flagging them or manually changing them.

 ## TODO
 We have accumulated the following to-do list, which we hope to complete in the near future